mmckechney/SqlBuildManager/docs/massively_parallel.md

 - Batch Account (`{prefix}batchacct`) - a Batch account used to process database builds.
 Pre-configured with two applications `SqlBuildManagerLinux` and `SqlBuildManagerWindows` that have the local build of the console app uploaded to each respective OS target.
 Also pre-configured to use the Managed Identity
 - 2 Azure SQL Servers (`{prefix}sql-a` and `{prefix}sql-b`) each with `-testDatabaseCount` number of databases.These can be used for integration testing from `SqlBuildManager.Console.ExternalTest.csproj`

-In addition to creating the resources above it will create the following files in the `outputPath` location folder:
+In addition to creating the resources above it will create the following files in the `outputPath` location folder.
+These are used by the [`SqlBuildManager.Console.ExternalTest`](https://github.com/mmckechney/SqlBuildManager/tree/master/src/SqlBuildManager.Console.ExternalTest) project (which is also a great place to look to see execution examples):

-1. `settingsfile-*.json` - batch settings files that contains all of the SQL, Batch, Storage and Service Bus endpoints and connection keys for use in testing.
+1. `settingsfile-batch*.json` - batch settings files that contains all of the SQL, Batch, Storage and Service Bus endpoints and connection keys for use in testing.
 There will also be two files ending with `-keyvault.json` that will not contain any secrets, but will instead contain the Key Vault name.
 The secrets will also have been saved to the Key Vault.
-2. `settingsfile-linux-aci-queue-keyvault.json` - settings file for ACI builds.
+2. `settingsfile-aci-*.json` - settings files for ACI builds.
 This will not contain secrets as ACI will always leverage Key Vault.
+3. `settingsfile-containerapp-*.json` - settings files for Container App builds
+4. `settingsfile-k8s-*.json` - settings files for Kubernetes builds
-3. `settingsfilekey.txt` - a text file containing the encryption key for the settings files
+5. `settingsfilekey.txt` - a text file containing the encryption key for the settings files
-5. `secrets.yaml` - secrets file containing the the Base64 encoded keys, connection strings and password used by Kubernetes.
-This file is not needed if using Key Vault.
-6. `runtime.yaml` - runtime files template for Kubernetes builds
-7. `secretsProviderClass.yaml` - the Azure Key vault `SecretProviderClass` configuration set up with the Key Vault name and Managed Identity information.
-Used by Kubernetes when leveraging Key Vault
-8. `podIdentityAndBinding.yaml` - the Azure Key vault `AzureIdentity` and `AzureIdentityBinding` configuration set up  with the Key Vault name and Managed Identity information.
-Used by Kubernetes when leveraging Key Vault
-9. `databasetargets.cfg` - a pre-configured database listing file for use in a Batch, Kubernetes or threaded execution targeting the SQL Azure databases just created.
-This is used by the integration tests
+6. `databasetargets.cfg` - a pre-configured database listing file for use by the integration tests that use an SBM file as a script source
+7. `clientdbtargets.cfg` - a pre-configured database listing file for use by the integration tests that use a DACPAC as a script source

 **IMPORTANT:** These files can be used _as is_ for the integration testing but are also great reference examples of how to create your own files for production use